-Thomas Jefferson employed several methods for creating fences at Monticello.
+Several different types of fences were in use at Monticello.
 Wood, stone, and living plants were all considered viable options.
-Stone was utilized for fencing the earliest vegetable garden.1 Elsewhere, an iron chain fenced the semi-oval shrubbery circle on the east front of Monticello; and, in at least one instance, Jefferson referenced the digging of a trench called a ha! ha!2
+Enslaved laborers constructed stone fencing for the earliest vegetable garden.1 Elsewhere, they installed an iron chain surrounding the semi-oval shrubbery circle on the east front of Monticello; and, in at least one instance, Jefferson indicated that he had his enslaved laborers dig a trench called a ha! ha!2

-Jefferson used two types of wooden fences: "post-and-rail" fences and "paling" fences.3 Though he found the construction of wooden fences to be "great & perishable work,"4 according to entries in both his farm book and his garden book, he never stopped using wooden fences for separating his fields.
+Two types of wooden fences were used at Monticello: "post-and-rail" fences and "paling" fences.3 Though he described the construction of wooden fences to be "great & perishable work,"4 according to entries in both his farm book and his garden book, Jefferson continued to have his enslaved laborers construct wooden fencing at Monticello.

 An extensive paling fence completely encircled the vegetable garden and south orchard.5 It was ten feet high with pales 5' 3" long and 5" to 7" wide, which were "dubbed one another on the middle rail like clapboards."
 The posts were locust and twelve feet high, sunk 2 1/2' into the ground.
 Rails were made of heart of poplar or pine, as both trees grew abundantly on the mountain.
-This fence was begun in 1808 by Elisha Watkins and completed about 1809.6 Nothing of the original fence survived into modern times; a reconstruction of one section was erected based on Jefferson's specifications.
+Enslaved laborers erected this fence between 1808 and 1809.6 Nothing of the original fence survived into modern times; a reconstruction of one section was erected based on Jefferson's specifications.

-In 1794, Jefferson planted peach trees to create dividing lines between various fields.7 Live hedges were utilized to surround the orchards, beginning in 1805.8
+In 1794, Jefferson had his enslaved workforce plant peach trees to create dividing lines between various fields.7 Live hedges were utilized to surround the orchards, beginning in 1805.8

 Jefferson's failure to introduce hedge fences sooner may have been the lack of a hardy plant of a suitable size and strength that would grow at Monticello.9 Thomas Main, a Georgetown nurseryman, must be credited with convincing Jefferson that the Crataegus phaenopyrum, or Washington hawthorn plant – which grew wild in the environs of the Federal City – would meet the conditions on the mountain.10 Joseph Dougherty, Jefferson's factor in Washington, wrote him in March 1805 that he had procured 4,000 plants from Main and that they had been dispatched to Monticello.11 These plants probably went into the south thorn hedge that encircled the south orchard and vegetable garden.12 Extensive plantings followed and by 1809 the hedges were established firmly enough to be shown as separate entities on a survey of that year.13